SMerrony/keypadder/docs/ConfigurationGuide.md

 ## The `[[tab]]` Section(s)
 You add one `[[tab]]` section for each tab (page) of buttons you want to display.
-The maximum number of tabs is currently set at thirty-two (32).
 There are a couple of compulsory config items for the tab itself, then a table of key definitions (see below).

 Every tab must contain a `label`, a `cols`, and a `keys` item.